Korma-Chameleon/spayd/README.md

 methods on mobile OSs.

 ## TODO
-- Enforce Required fields
-- Value conversions for IBAN, currency symbol etc
+- Value conversions for amount (decimal)
-- Add Cargo keywords